-Proteins containing a BLUF (sensors of blue-light using flavin adenine dinucleotide) domain are another representative for proteins reacting to light.
-The BLUF domain is a flavin adenine dinucleotide (FAD)-binding domain and was found in various proteins, mainly present in proteobacteria, cyanobacteria and a few eukaryotic organism (Gomelsky and Klug, 2002).
+Proteins containing a BLUF (sensors of blue-light using flavin adenine dinucleotide) domain are another representative of proteins reacting to light.
+The BLUF domain is a flavin adenine dinucleotide (FAD)-binding domain and was found in various proteins, mainly present in proteobacteria, cyanobacteria and a few eukaryotic organisms (Gomelsky and Klug, 2002).
 In comparison to PYP, the chromophore in BLUF domains is not covalently bound (Wu and Gardner, 2009).
 The proteins detect blue light using their chromophore, followed by a reversible red shift and formation of a photo-activated conformation, the signalling state that decays spontaneously to the ground state if the system returns to a dark environment (Zirak et al., 2006).
-Illumination induces different structural and functional outputs as regulation of catalytic activity of enzymes and second messengers, photophobic responses and expression control of photosynthetic genes (Gomelsky and powerful tool for the investigation of the photoreaction mechanisms in BLUF domains after light irradiation at atomic resolution.
-The best characterized BLUF photoreactions analysed by NMR are the ones of AppA (Gauden et al., 2007; Grinstead et al., 2006a, 2006b), and BlrB (Jung et al., 2005; Wu et al., 2008) (from Rhodobacter sphaeroides), BlrP1 (from

-Klug, 2002).
-Beside other methods as time-resolved fluorescence or absorption spectroscopy, NMR coupled with light is a

-- 395 Klebsiella pneumonia) (Wu and Gardner, 2009) and YcgF (from Escherichia coli) (Schroeder et al., 2008).
-Kaptein and his co-workers studied the AppA BLUF domain and presented a solution structure as well as evidence for structural changes in the light-induced state, e.g. for surface residues and the flipping of a glutamine side chains followed by the formation of a hydrogens bond (Grinstead et al., 2006b, 2006a).
-By mutation of aromatic amino acids that are in short distance to the FAD cofactor, they were able to gain more information about the electron-transfer pathways in BLUF domains (Gauden et al., - 400 2007).
-With NMR under light and dark conditions, Gardner et al. observed structural changes in BlrB for amino acids near the flavin-binding pocket but also more than 1.5 nanometer apart.
-This finding indicates that the light-induced signal is propagated from the flavin through the protein resulting in the initiation of the regulatory function (Wu et al., 2008).
-Together with the Essen group in Marburg, Schwalbe and coworkers investigated YcgF from E. coli (reconstituted with FMN and FAD) and in comparison to HSQC spectra of AppA and BlrB, much stronger chemical shift perturbations were - 405 observed upon light excitation (Fig. 7A) (Schroeder et al., 2008).
-Furthermore, they recorded kinetics for the dark state recovery of YcgF by proton NMR spectroscopy in a temperature-dependent manner.
-Additionally, P kinetic measurements were performed to investigate the kinetic behavior of the chromophore signals upon illumination (Fig. 7B-C).
-The results combined with UV/Vis spectroscopy show a heterogeneous distribution of half-live times for the light to dark conversion, suggesting hysteresis effects.
+Illumination induces different structural and functional outputs as regulation of catalytic activity of enzymes and second messengers, photophobic responses and expression control of photosynthetic genes (Gomelsky and Klug, 2002).
+Besides other methods as time-resolved fluorescence or absorption spectroscopy, NMR coupled with light is a powerful tool for the investigation of the photoreaction mechanisms in BLUF domains after light irradiation at atomic resolution.
+The bestcharacterised BLUF photoreactions analysed by NMR are the ones of AppA (Gauden et al., 2007; Grinstead et al., 2006a, b), BlrB (Jung et al., 2005; Wu et al., 2008) (from Rhodobacter sphaeroides), BlrP1 (from Klebsiella pneumonia) (Wu and Gardner, 2009) and YcgF (from Escherichia coli) (Schroeder et al., 2008).
+Kaptein and his co-workers studied the AppA BLUF domain and presented a solution structure as well as evidence of structural changes in the light-induced state, e.g. for surface residues and the flipping of a glutamine side chain followed by the formation of a hydrogen bond (Grinstead et al., 2006b, a).
+By mutation of aromatic amino acids that are a short distance from the FAD cofactor, they were able to gain more information about the electron-transfer pathways in BLUF domains (Gauden et al., 2007).
+With NMR under light and dark conditions, Gardner and co-workers (Wu et al., 2008) observed structural changes in BlrB for amino acids near the flavin-binding pocket but also more than 1.5 nm apart.
+This finding indicates that the light-induced signal is propagated from the flavin through the protein, resulting in the initiation of the regulatory function (Wu et al., 2008).
+Together with the Essen group in Marburg, Schwalbe and coworkers investigated YcgF from E. coli (reconstituted with FMN and FAD) and, in comparison to HSQC spectra of AppA and BlrB, much stronger chemical shift perturbations were observed upon light excitation (Fig. 7a) (Schroeder et al., 2008).
+Furthermore, they recorded kinetics for the dark-state recovery of YcgF by proton NMR spectroscopy in a temperature-dependent manner.
+Additionally, P kinetic measurements were performed to investigate the kinetic behaviour of the chromophore signals upon illumination (Fig. 7b-c).
+The results combined with UV/Vis spectroscopy show a heterogeneous distribution of half-life times for the light-to-dark conversion, suggesting hysteresis effects.